About The Games

 From humble beginnings in 1911 the event continues to grow and broaden in its appeal.

-Newcastle and Lake Macquarie will be the “must be at” event for Australia’s Deaf and hard of hearing community in 2024, providing a unique opportunity for everyone within and connected with the community to network, meet new people, celebrate with friends and colleagues, compete and be inspired.
+The Sunshine Coast will be the “must be at” event for Australia’s Deaf and hard of hearing community in 2026, providing a unique opportunity for everyone within and connected with the community to network, meet new people, celebrate with friends and colleagues, compete, and be inspired.

-With up to 15 different sporting competitions and a wide variety of events that celebrate and showcase Deaf culture, the 2024 Games promises to be the biggest Deaf community event in Newcastle and Lake Macquarie’s history and the biggest Games ever!
-Over 1,000 Deaf and hard of hearing people and up to 150 volunteers are set to join in the festivities.
+With up to 20 different sporting competitions and a wide variety of events that celebrate and showcase Deaf culture, the 2026 Games promises to be the biggest Deaf community event on the Sunshine Coast history and the biggest Games ever!
+Over 1,300 Deaf and hard of hearing people and up to 150 volunteers are set to join in the festivities.

 A variety of sports are being played, including basketball, futsal, touch football, netball, swimming, athletics, rugby 7’s, table tennis, tennis and golf and new sports such as sailing and mountain bikes.

-For more information about Newcastle and Lake Macquarie, click here.
+For more information about the Sunshine Coast, click here.